jacobhellenbrand/jacobhellenbrand.github.io/_pages/about.md

 About me
 ======

-Hello, I'm Jacob, a student-athlete currently enrolled at Macalester College.
+Hello!
+I'm Jacob, a student-athlete currently enrolled at Macalester College.
 My academic focus lies in the intersection of computer science and mathematics, two disciplines that continuously captivate my intellectual curiosity.
 Beyond the academic sphere, I find great fulfillment in the realm of sports, where I currently play for the Macalester football team.
 As I navigate the challenging yet rewarding landscape of academia and athletics, I am driven by a commitment to continuous growth and a genuine appreciation for the multifaceted experiences that life offers.
 Join me on this academic journey where intellectual pursuits, athletic endeavors, and meaningful relationships converge.

 <!--